fisaogullari/macbinbundler/README.md

 # Usage

 Macbinbundler is quite simple to use.
-You can run following command to print out usage info.
+You can run following command to print out usage info:

 `macbinbundler -h`